newparad1gm/wsl_ollama/README.md

     ghcr.io/open-webui/open-webui:main
     ```
 - `localhost:3000` or ip of this machine at port 3000 for other machines on the network to access

+## Turn off Ollama
+- `ollama serve` - `CTRL+C` to exist
+- `ollama run` - `/bye` the model or `CTRL+C`
+- Ollama could be running as a `systemd` service that restarts it if it is closed
+  - `sudo systemctl stop ollama`
+  - `sudo systemctl disable ollama`
+- Exiting Ubuntu terminal should stop the VM if no processes are running
+- `wsl -l -v` to make sure Ubuntu is in Stopped state